 17. Product Separation

 A unique product or service creates customer loyalty and is less likely to lose market share to the contender than on the basis of cost.
-Quality, number of models, flexibility in order (such as custom order), and customer service are all aspects that can distinguish a product or service positively.
+Quality, number of models, flexibility in order (such as custom orders), and customer service are all aspects that can distinguish a product or service positively.

 18. Powerful balance sheet/cash

-There is no problem with the flexibility of under-debt and/or large amounts of cash-related companies to invest, and access to effective capital, liquidity, or solvency.
-The basis of the balance sheet company, building sustainable competitive advantage.
+There is no problem with the flexibility of under-debt and/or large amounts of cash-related companies to invest, and access effective capital, liquidity, or solvency.
+The basis of the balance sheet company, building a sustainable competitive advantage.